-The final version of the self-study is sent by the APR manager to site visitors 30 days prior to the site visit.
-In general, these documents are made available to site visitors through a secure Box link, although some site reviewers may request that they receive the documents in hard copy.
-The APR manager works to accommodate the preferences of the site visitors.
+The final version of the self-study is sent by the AVC to site visitors 30 days prior to the site visit.
+These documents are made available to site visitors electronically, although some site reviewers may request that they receive the documents in hard copy.